bwaklog/Gravitas/README.md

 The current goal of the project is to have basic physics simulations available at your fingertips.
 Physics caluclations with the help of one function.

 #### Features
+v 0.0.2 :
+   1. Charges

 v 0.0.1 :
    1. Basic Newtons Gravitation Laws
    2. Oribtal Velocity
    3. Simple Gravitation simulations

+#### Project Map
+v 0.0.3 - 0.0.4
+   1. Atomic Interaction
+   2. Charge densities (and gauss law applications)

+v 0.0.5
+   1. Vector and Scalar quantities definitions for more accuracy

+v 0.0.6
+   1. 3D physics.
+Only based on points and its location in space.

 ## Instructions